-You can elect to join the local NYSALM chapter nearest to where you live, or, regardless of your address, any member of the Downstate community can join the New York City chapter (New York City Midwives).
 Local meetings are held 4 times a year.
 Students are expected to attend meetings of either the NYC chapter or the chapter to which you belong.
 You will be required to attend at least one chapter meeting and the possibly one NYSALM-sponsored event during the course "Professional Issues and Leadership in Midwifery".
-NOTE: NYSALM will be holding Board meetings throughout the state from now on.
+NOTE: NYSALM holds Board meetings throughout the state.
 However, frequent attendance at the chapter meetings of your choice and attendance at NYSALM's Lobby Day in years when it is held are highly encouraged.
 Students also are expected to attend at least one national ACNM Annual Meeting, although yearly attendance is strongly encouraged.